apache/pulsar/site/docs/latest/admin/GeoReplication.md

 By default, messages are replicated to all clusters configured for the namespace.
 You can restrict replication selectively by specifying a replication list for a message.
 That message will then be replicated only to the subset in the replication list.

 Below is an example for the [Java API](../../clients/Java).
-Note the use of the `setReplicationClusters` method when constructing the {% javadoc Message client com.yahoo.pulsar.client.api.Message %} object:
+Note the use of the `setReplicationClusters` method when constructing the {% javadoc Message client org.apache.pulsar.client.api.Message %} object:

 ```java
 List<String> restrictReplicationTo = new ArrayList<>;